American Woodcock

 Frequently Asked Questions

 American Woodcocks are crepuscular, meaning they are most active during the twilight hours of dawn and dusk.
-This is when males perform their 'sky dance' and when the birds move from dense daytime cover to more open feeding grounds.
+This is when males perform their famous 'sky dance' and when the birds move between their daytime forest cover and nighttime foraging or display grounds.

 Their diet consists almost entirely of earthworms.
-They use their long, sensitive bills to feel for vibrations in the mud.
-They also eat various ground-dwelling insects, larvae, and occasionally seeds.
+They use their long, sensitive bills to probe deep into moist soil, feeling for the vibrations of worms.
+They also supplement their diet with ants, beetles, and various insect larvae found in the leaf litter.

-While both have long bills, the Woodcock has horizontal black bars across its head, whereas the Wilson's Snipe has vertical stripes.
-Woodcocks also prefer woodlands and brush, while Snipes are typically found in more open, grassy marshes.
+While both have long bills, the American Woodcock has horizontal black bars across its crown, whereas the Wilson's Snipe has vertical (front-to-back) stripes.
+Woodcocks also prefer drier, brushy upland areas, while Snipes are typically found in more open, wet marshes.

 Record American Woodcock at your habitat